pavelicii/android-ui-testing-features/README.md

 # Android UI Testing Features

-I use this repository as storage of Android UI testing practices which I used in my work: test patterns, naming conventions, wrapper methods for test and device actions, etc.
+I use this repository as storage of Android UI testing practices from my experience: test patterns, naming conventions, wrapper methods for test and device actions, etc.
 Some of these come from single projects, others — from a common codebase for tests.

 They are written both in Java and Kotlin.